How To Write To Meditate: The Mindful Writing Method

 • Things you and your friend do together

-• How you solved a tough problem.
+• How did you solve a tough problem?

 • Your dos and don’ts for the week.